praveenraam/DailyCodingNote/DSA - Java/Java/Data Types.md

 There are several data types in Java Programming
 It is mandatory to represent the datatype before the declaring the variable

+Primitive Data types are stored inside the stack memory, only the objects are stored inside the heap memory.
 #### Integer

 Integer is mentioned as int in Java